 Logic of the Birds was a multimedia project and collaboration between four Iranian-born artists: the visual artist and filmmaker Shirin Neshat, the composer and performance artist Sussan Deyhim, the filmmaker Ghasem Ebrahimian, and the writer and filmmaker Shoja Azari.
-The project utilized a mixture of film, live performance, and music to follow a woman’s journey of self-discovery amidst explorations of the relationship between 12th century Persian mysticism and contemporary Iranian society.
+The project utilized a mixture of film, live performance, and music to follow a woman’s journey of self-discovery amidst explorations of the relationship between 12th-century Persian mysticism and contemporary Iranian society.
 Deyhim acted as the primary figure on screen and on stage, where she was joined by thirty live performers in a performance that fused the characteristics of cinema with those of live musical theater.
 During the run, the four artists also took part in a TV Dinner, where they discussed a variety of issues related to the project in front of an audience, along with video screenings and a vegetarian buffet.
 An exhibition of paintings by the Iranian artist Shahram Karimi also took place concurrently in The Kitchen’s gallery space.
-The performances were almost cancelled due to the events of September 11, 2001, which occured a week earlier, but the artists decided to proceed given their belief in the importance of ensuring that artists can express their own cultures in their own voices.
+The performances were almost canceled due to the events of September 11, 2001, which occurred a week earlier, but the artists decided to proceed, given their belief in the importance of ensuring that artists can express their own cultures in their own voices.